vunetsys/asearch/README.md

 An academic venue search engine for academics

-## Monday 6th of April - Weekly Update:
+## Monday 6th of April - Bi-Weekly Update:
 I have just added the files i have used so far to populate the database.